sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### dev
+* (sbormann) Added option to close collapsible subheaders, if others open.
+* (sbormann) Fixed missing subheaders if new line option was activated.
+* (sbormann) Added option to define new section spacing.

 ### 1.9.6 (2021-08-21)
 * (sbormann) Removed some unnecessary horizontal lines in dialog.
 * (sbormann) Added option to edit caption of STATE or LEVEL.